Report on the use of passive acoustic monitoring for analysis of bird trends in Jasper National Park

 backgroundColor = styleEqual(c("NA"), "lightgray"))

-For the purpose of these analyses abundance was defined as the count of individuals detected during point counts, rather than as a density x area relationship.
-All analyses took place in R 4.5.1 ‘Great Square Root’.
+For the purpose of these analyses, abundance was defined as the count of individuals detected during point counts, rather than as a density x area relationship.
+All analyses took place in R 4.5.2 ‘[Not] Part in a Rumble’.

 Location correlation